 Craterellus albostrigosus is currently only known from a single locality, the Jawaharlal Nehru Tropical Botanic Garden and Research Institute campus, in Kerala state, India, where it has been recorded fruiting on multiple occasions.
 As a botanic garden, it is assumed that this area is under a degree of protection from external threats and so the population there is assumed to be stable.
-Given this highly restricted known range the population size there is estimated to be very small, at 50-100 mature individuals.
-This would qualify the species as Endangered under criterion D.
+At this site the population size is estimated to be very small, at 50-100 mature individuals.

 Taking everything into account the range of plausible categories C. albostrigosus is from Endangered to Least Concern.
 Thus the species cannot be listed as Data Deficient, as that would require the species to qualify for anything from Critically Endangered to Least Concern.
-Therefore, a precautionary position is taken given that it is currently only known from this single locality, and C. albostrigosus is assessed as Endangered.
-Given the uncertainty though, further survey work is strongly recommended.
+Conservatively estimating that there could be 10x the number of known sites, the best estimate population size is placed at 500-1,000 mature individuals, with an uncertain population trend.
+Therefore, C. albostrigosus is assessed as Vulnerable under criterion D1.

 Chanterelle species